theKashey/eslint-plugin-relations/README.md

-# [WIP] eslint-plugin-relations
+# eslint-plugin-relations 👩‍💻🤝👮🏻‍♂️

 Controls relationships between folders and packages in a monorepo environment.

 # Provided rules

-- `relations/correct` - to autocorrect imports to only allowed paths.
+- [relations/correct](#correct) - to autocorrect imports to only allowed paths.
-- `relations/restrictions` - to establish _controlled relationships_ between different places of your application
+- [relations/restrictions](#restrictions) - to establish _controlled relationships_ between different places of your application

 # Correct

 ## Why

-Because an `autoimport` feature you IDE might provide is not always working.
+Because an `autoimport` feature your IDE might provide is not always working.
 It might result with a:

 - relative import, not using package name as it should
 - access "src" folder, or anything else it should not